SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 **Asset**: An asset represents a business object like buildings, machines, or cars.

-**Asset Hierarchy**: Assets are organised in hierarchies (trees).
+**Asset Hierarchy**: Assets are organized in hierarchies (trees).
 The nodes of the tree represent groups, and the leaves of the tree represent devices.

-**Group**: A group is a way to organise devices and assets in an asset hierarchy.
+**Group**: A group is a way to organize devices and assets in an asset hierarchy.
 A group can contain one or multiple devices, child devices or other groups.

 **Device**: An IoT Device can be either a gateway device, or a device indirectly connected via a gateway (like modbus or KNX device), or a sensor.

 **Data Point**: They represent sensor data, like temperature time series.
 In other parts of Cumulocity they are called measurements.
-Other terms used can be time series or variable, but they are always sensor produced data.
+Other terms used are time series or variable.
+They are always sensor generated data.

-**Data Point Properties**: Metadata for a data point, representing additional properties added by the user like label, min/max values, thresholds, or other.
+**Data Point Properties**: Metadata for a data point, representing additional properties added by the user like a label, min/max values, thresholds, or other.

 **Dashboard**: A user defined page with individual content from various widgets.